poly-graphene/Pareto-style-analysis/README.md

 - Consistently low performing products can be sold with promotions and bundles, or their inventory stocks can be reduced to increase shelf space for high-potential products.
 - Inventory availability for top products can be prioritized to avoid stockouts since they drive majority of company revenue.

+# Caveats and Assumptions

+- Special transactions such as returns and company expenses have been removed from the dataset and saved in a separate table for reliable analysis.